How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 How Litigation Costs Get Passed to Every Policyholder

 Even if you've never filed a claim, insurance litigation costs affect your premium directly.
-This phenomenon is sometimes called social inflation — the rise in claims costs driven not by physical damage or economic factors, but by legal and societal trends like larger jury awards, more aggressive litigation tactics, and expanded liability interpretations.
-According to industry data, social inflation has increased liability costs by 57% over the last decade.
+This phenomenon is called social inflation, the rise in claims costs driven not by physical damage or economic factors, but by legal and societal trends like larger jury awards, more aggressive litigation tactics, and expanded liability interpretations.
+According to Swiss Re's Social Inflation Index, social inflation added roughly 7 percentage points to U.S. liability claims growth in 2023, and averaged 5.4% per year from 2017 to 2022 versus 3.7% for economic inflation.
+Recent academic research shows that verdict severity, particularly for awards over $10 million, has become the dominant channel driving those cost increases since 2020.

 Here's how the chain reaction works:

-Step 4 — Insurers exit the market: When losses from litigation make a state unprofitable, insurers stop writing new policies or withdraw entirely.
+Step 4, Insurers exit the market: When losses from litigation make a state unprofitable, insurers stop writing new policies or withdraw entirely.
 Fewer competitors means higher prices for everyone who remains.
-This dynamic has contributed significantly to the broader home insurance affordability crisis affecting millions of Americans.
+This dynamic has contributed significantly to the broader affordability crisis affecting millions of Americans.

 Pincher's Pro Tip